sumnerevans/sumnerevans.com/content/pages/about.md

 College doing a few classes a semester through high school.
 I also worked at Can/Am Technologies, Inc. as a software developer during high school.
 I developed on a full web development stack: JS (ExtJS), C# .NET, Oracle PL/SQL.
-(See my portfolio for more info).
+(See my [portfolio]({filename}/pages/portfolio.html) for more info).

-When I'm not doing school, I enjoy playing soccer and volleyball and I am a 3rd Degree Black Belt in ATA TaeKwonDo.
+When I'm not doing school, I enjoy playing soccer and volleyball.
+I also used to practice TaeKwonDo regularly, but I have not had enough time since I started college.
+While I did TaeKwonDo, I achieved my 3rd Degree Black Belt.

 This site is the place to get updates on my life.
-I maintain a blog here where I post occasionally.
-I post about my travels, technology, politics, etc. On my portfolio page, I have an up-to-date overview of [my professional achievements](/pages/portfolio.html).
-I also have an always-up-to-date link to my resume.
+I maintain a [blog](/) here where I post occasionally.
+I post about my travels, technology, politics, etc.
+On my portfolio page, I have an up-to-date overview of [my professional achievements]({filename}/pages/portfolio.html).
+I also have an always-up-to-date link to my [resume]({filename}/static/resume.pdf).
 You can also find links to all of my social media accounts from this site.

 Happy reading!